 Think about it …

-If someone told you this won’t you be interested to know what God had to say?
+Aren't you interested to know what God has to say?

 I can join with Jen in realizing that there is very real power in sitting at the feet of Jesus.

-Not because I was told that I should, but because I was simply curious.
-I had ( and still have) questions about everything and I wanted to find the answers myself.
+I started trying to study my bible in my early Christian walk simply because I was curious.
+I had questions about everything and I wanted to find the answers myself.

-I was not the type to accept anything at face value, just because it came from a preacher’s mouth.
+I was not the type to accept anything at face value, just because a minister said it.
 I wanted to ‘find God’ for myself.

 That might sound a little bit rude, but this radical approach lead me to where I am today.

 Surely, if these happened to me while studying the bible, I can happily say that your walk with God is about to take on a new spunk if you choose to do the same.